vincentho32/532IA-NYstate-salary/README.md

 ## Motivation and purpose

+The purpose of this dashboard is to provide users insights and information needed to succeed in their careers.
+Specifically, users can visualize data related to job numbers and salaries in different industries and geographic regions.
+By analyzing the data, hopefully user can make informed decisions about their career paths, negotiate better salaries, and achieve their professional goals.

-Please click this link to [my proposal](https://github.com/vincentho32/532IA-NYstate-salary/blob/main/proposal.md)
+For more details, please click this link to [my proposal](https://github.com/vincentho32/532IA-NYstate-salary/blob/main/proposal.md)

 ## Usage section